edwardgoldring/website/content/home/projects.md

 #   tag = ".demo"

 +++
-"Preserving Power: Elite Purges in Dictatorships" (book manuscript, working title)
+"Purges: A Dictator's Fight to Survive" (book manuscript, working title)

-"The Effects of Elite Purges on Attempted and Successful Coups"

 "To Purge or Not to Purge?
 An Individual-Level Quantitative Analysis of Elite Purges in Dictatorships" (with Austin S. Matthews) - *revise and resubmit at the British Journal of Political Science*

+"Brothers in Arms No More: An Individual-Level Quantitative Analysis of Elite Purges After Successful Coups" (with Austin S. Matthews)

+"The Effects of Elite Purges on Attempted and Successful Coups"

-"How Do Dictators Manage Their Ruling Coalition to Prepare for Leader Succession?
-Evidence from North Korea" (with Peter Ward)
+"Elite Management Before Autocratic Leader Succession: Evidence from North Korea" (with Peter Ward)

+"China's Surveillance State at Home & Abroad: The Development & Global Export of Chinese Policing Technology" (with Sheena Chestnut Greitens)

 "Measuring Subnational Variation in Peacekeeping Effectiveness" (with Michael Hendricks and Bryce Reeder) - *revise and resubmit at International Studies Quarterly*